 Related Post: Hallstatt Austria: 8 Reasons to Visit Soon

-I normally don’t do the city cards for a few reasons, 1.
-I’m on a budget 2. they are typically expensive, and 3. they usually don’t include things I want to do.
-This one was well worth it though!
-It included all public transportation, all museums I wanted to see, access to Mozart’s birthplace, The Residenz, Schloss Hellbrun, and the Hohensalzburg Fortress on the hill.
-The card for one day was 24 euro and I later realized that just to go to Mozart’s birthplace was 10 euro.
+I normally don’t do the city cards for a few reasons, but typically they usually don’t include things I want to do.
+The Salzburg card, however, was well worth it!
+It included all public transportation, all museums I wanted to see, like the Museum of Modern Art, access to Mozart’s birthplace, The Residenz, Schloss Hellbrun, and the Hohensalzburg Fortress on the hill.
+The card for one day was 27 euro for 24 hours and 35 euro for 48 hours, and I later realized that just going to Mozart’s birthplace was 13 euro.
 I thought I was getting a great deal.
-(This is not sponsored by the way.
+(This is not sponsored, by the way.
 I just really liked the card).

 (2) Visit Mirabellplatz

-This was a beautiful garden in the center of the city where the Sound of Music was filmed.
-I came on a Monday morning and it felt like I was the only one there.
+Mirabellplatz or Mirabell Gardens are just that, beautiful gardens in the center of the city.
+This is actually one of the places where the Sound of Music was filmed.
+I came on a Monday morning, and it felt like I was the only one there.
+Attention Sound of Music fans, if you want to visit with less crowds, that tip is for you!
 The gardens are incredible!

-(3) Do your own Sound of Music Tour
+(3) Do your own Sound of Music walking tour or take a tour

 (4) Visit the Love Lock Bridge